mdub/clamp/README.markdown

 While Clamp provides an attribute-writer method for each declared option or parameter, you always have the option of overriding it to provide custom argument-handling logic, e.g.

     parameter "SERVER", "location of server"

     def server=(server)
       @server_address, @server_port = server.split(":")
     end

 ### Default values

-Default values can be specified for options:
+Default values can be specified for options, and optional parameters:

     option "--flavour", "FLAVOUR", "ice-cream flavour", :default => "chocolate"

-and also for optional parameters

     parameter "[HOST]", "server host", :default => "localhost"